Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 Some beetles, the same shade of green as the rain fly, were crawling on the tent.
 We both got a kick out of that.

-## 2025-08-07T18:12:17-05:00 (48.1466384898777, -91.69656623540166) 1254 feet Day 2: Crooked Lake to Moose Bay of Basswood River
+## 2025-08-07T18:12:17-05:00 (48.14664, -91.69657) 1254 feet Day 2: Crooked Lake to Moose Bay of Basswood River

-We're unsure when we were on the water but it was after 8:00.
 We both slept hard until thunder and a short rain storm woke us.
-When the rain came, we learnt that there is a trick&mdash;one I did not master&mdash;to releasing the toggle that holds the rain fly out of the way.
+When the rain came, we learnt that there is a trick to releasing the toggle that holds the rain fly out of the way.
+One must take care to slide the toggle directly out of the loop without any twist.

 ![Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51:58](./attachments/202508070751-000.jpeg "Royce having coffee.
 Crooked Lake north of Saturday Bay 2025-08-07 07:51:58")

+On the water sometime after 8:00.

-Sunny and calm, enervating humidity.
+Sunny, calm, enervating humidity.

 The scout paddled past as we were breaking camp

 We paddled fast in the light riffles.
 I was so into it that I was't watching the map closely and took use part way into a dead-end bay.
 By the time I realized what I had done, we had paddled a mile or so out of the way.

 A south wind picked up.
 The skies clouded over and cleared off several times.
 After paddling for a few hours we slowed down, but we were still averaging